wsignor/implementation-packaging/README.md

 ### Tests
-The tests were created using Jupiter/JUnit, thus enabling end-to-end testing for all methods.
+The tests were created using Jupiter/JUnit.
 The unit tests were created by method, isolating the methods and testing each one in particular.